-When you send a parcel to Japan, you can keep things simple by writing the address in English and following the English structure:
+Fortunately, you can keep things simple when you send a parcel to Japan by writing the address in English in the following structure:

 For example: